Minnue Uhm

 Being at Cornell, has living in the Finger Lakes region informed your view on the field, or even broader, the environment?

 I see a lot of similarities between the Finger Lakes region and my hometown in New Hampshire—rural fields, big forests, farms.
-One major difference is that Cornell’s situated in a relatively urban setting, so it’s exciting to see the environmental variance, as well as the transitions between these urban and rural spaces.
+One major difference is that Cornell’s situated in a relatively urban setting, so it’s exciting to see the transitions between these urban and rural spaces.

 Reflecting on your interests, how do you hope to define your concentration in the program?